 Mr. Moreno is originally from Michoacán and has resided in Los Angeles for 36 years.
 He studied law at the University of Guadalajara and television production in Mexico City.
 Mr. Moreno has 22 years as a community leader, he was president of Los Reyes Mich Social Club, President of the Federation "Lázaro Cárdenas del Rio."
 Founder of the Federation of Clubs and Associations of Michoacanos in North America (FECADEMIN).
 President and co-founder of the Council of Mexican Federations in North America (COFEM), Founder of MIMEX (Mexican Migrants Abroad) in 2005, a Binational Political Coalition of Leaders of Mexican Organizations.
 He is also an activist for Immigration Reform, and for increasing the vote of Mexicans abroad.
 Mr. Moreno was counselor of the Institute of Mexicans Abroad (IME), professional in the media as opinion leader and expert on migrant matters, accredited by the Department of Justice and Immigration and heads the Immigrant Integration team with the Naturalization Program.
 Mr. Moreno was elected as Int.
 Executive Director on July 25, 2020.

-Liliana Camacho Guzmán serves as the Operations and Administration Coordinator of COFEM.
-She focuses on the administrative, finances, human resources, governance, and special events related to COFEM.
+Liliana Camacho Guzmán serves as the Director of Development and Administration of COFEM.
+She focuses on the COFEM's development program and oversees the administrative, finances, and human resources activities.
 She identifies herself as a DACA recipient who aims to help her underserved community by supporting in the execution of COFEM’s mission and goals.
 Liliana graduated from California State University, Long Beach in 2017 with a bachelor’s degree in Environmental Science & Policy, and a minor in Economics.
 Liliana was born in Acapulco, Guerrero, where she developed her love for the ocean and tropical paradise.

 Liliana enjoys exploring our public lands, especially secluded designated wilderness areas in the southwest.